 • Garlic: One or two fresh garlic cloves are essential.
 I like to grate a plump clove on a rasp grater or finely chop it.
 Wild mushrooms with garlic readily absorb all the garlic flavor, and smell amazing as they roast.

 • Fresh herbs: Basic chopped parsley (along with a few pretty leaves for garnish) is really all you need to compliment the flavor of garlic mushrooms.
-But there’s no need to stop there!
+But there’s no need to stop there.
 Most aromatic herbs such as oregano, thyme, sage, rosemary or fresh chives pair beautifully with mushrooms.
 Add about a tablespoon of chopped herbs to the mushrooms when they come out of the oven.

 • Olive oil: Like juicy marinated mushrooms, roasted mushrooms with no butter taste so good saturated in luscious extra-virgin olive oil.
 The fat not only adds flavor, but it’s the key to achieving crisp edges in the hot oven.
 For a extra flavor boost, toss a tablespoon of butter to melt over the warm mushrooms before serving.

-Recipe steps for roasted mushrooms
+Recipe steps

 • Cleaning mushrooms: Rather than gathering them in the wild, most of us “forage” for mushrooms at a grocery store or farmer’s market.
 The upside is that cultivated mushrooms require minimal prep.